- Real Name: Ba-Goom.

 Eventually, Mr. Glum’s plans for world domination were realized using the power of the God Gun (a powerful relic able to grant any three wishes to its user).
 Glum fired the gun and asserted his control of the planet while the Dragon was incapacitated in a hospital, having lost his rapid healing abilities.

-The Dragon was revived with his healing abilities restored and was able to defy Glum’s control because of a loop-hole in his wish that meant he couldn’t control extraterrestrials.
+The Dragon was revived with his healing abilities restored.
+He was able to defy Glum’s control because of a loop-hole in his wish that meant he couldn’t control extraterrestrials.

 The Dragon was unable to get close enough to Glum due to the various robots and villains Glum has under his control.
 However, the intervention of a number of extradimensional characters (from the Wanted universe), who had come to steal the God Gun, allowed Dragon to instead destroy the weapon, thus negating Glum’s wish.